Disease Modifying Therapies Choices booklet

 • Is this right for my lifestyle?

-The MS Trust website has a useful tool called ‘MS Decisions’ with an interactive section that compares the different drugs to help you find the one most suitable for you.
+The MS Trust website has a useful tool called ‘MS Decisions aid’ which allows you to compare different DMTs to help you find the one that is most suitable for you.

 Side effects